jakubMitura14/Azure-Medicine-Data-Engineering/README.md

 ```

-this will be applied to manually defined inside the databricks notebooks steps pointed out on the picture below
+This will be applied to manually defined column names inside the databricks notebooks steps as pointed out on the picture below

 ![image](https://user-images.githubusercontent.com/53857487/115966448-e50edd00-a52d-11eb-8ca8-99ccb7297946.png)

 # Data quality and outliers
-One more important step to complete before applying statistical analysis is to properly asses the quality of data
+One more important step to complete before applying statistical analysis is to properly asses the quality of the data
 1) the amount of null values in columns where it should not be present
 2) presence or absence of outliers in this case measured with z score
-3) wheathe numerical data is within manually defined bounds (that are set on the basis of domain knowledge)
+3) wheather numerical data is within manually defined bounds (that are set on the basis of domain knowledge)

 For obvius reasons the columns and bounds needed to be chosen manually, all of the results would be saved into the delta table.
-The functions that are used in order to achieved are stored in utils notebook and also presented below
+The functions that are used in order to achieved are stored in utils notebook and also presented below.

 ```
 /**